 Another way to potentially promote joint health is to take supplements that contain hyaluronic acid.
 This acid may be found in the synovial fluid and may help keep it thick and viscous.
 It may also have properties that could potentially reduce inflammation and provide protection for the joints.

 Eggshell membrane is another natural supplement that can help to lubricate your joints.
 It may contain collagen, which is a major component of synovial fluid.
 Collagen helps to keep the fluid thick and viscous, which reduces friction between bones and keeps joints moving smoothly.

 How Do You Loosen Stiff Joints?

 In general, you can do a few things to help loosen stiff joints.
 First, try some gentle stretching exercises.
 You can also massage the affected area with a warm, wet cloth.
 If these methods don’t work, you may need to see a doctor or physical therapist for further treatment.

 How Do You Loosen up a Stiff Knee?

-There are a few things you can do to loosen up a stiff knee.
+You can do a few things to loosen up a stiff knee.
 Try these simple methods:

 - Take a hot bath or use a heating pad.
 The heat will help relax the muscles and ease the pain.

 - Try ice therapy.
 Put an ice pack on your knee for 20 minutes at a time.
 Repeat this several times throughout the day.